Navigating Deed Of Separation In Singapore: A Comprehensive Guide

 • want to wait out as the children are too young to understand what a Divorce is;

-• still have doubts with regards to proceeding with a Divorce but want to start living apart and need to settle on the essential ancillary matters such as division of assets and custody of the children;
+• still have doubts with regards to proceeding with a Divorce but want to start living apart and need to settle on the essential additional circumstances such as division of assets and custody of the children;

 • have decided that they wish to Divorce but prefer to wait until some issues are settled before proceeding (For example, not officially applying for a Divorce as the marriage has been registered for less than three years.)